aetperf/aetperf.github.io/_posts/2019-07-30-Loading_data_into_a_Pandas_DataFrame.md

 ![moebius](/img/2019-07-30_01/moebius01.jpg "moebius")

-Because doing data science often requires trying many algorithms with different parameters, the **Python** programmers will often load a full dataset into a [Pandas](https://pandas.pydata.org/) dataframe, without actually modifying the stored data.
+Because doing machine learning often requires trying many algorithms with different parameters, from data cleaning to model validation, the **Python** programmers will often load a full dataset into a [Pandas](https://pandas.pydata.org/) dataframe, without actually modifying the stored data.
 This loading part may be relatively long for large datasets.
 In this post, we look at different options regarding the storage, in terms of elapsed time and disk space.

-We are going to measure the **loading time** of a dataset stored in different formats, either as file (CSV file, [Feather](https://github.com/wesm/feather), [Parquet](https://parquet.apache.org/) or
+We are going to measure the **loading time** of a table stored in different formats, either as file (CSV file, [Feather](https://github.com/wesm/feather), [Parquet](https://parquet.apache.org/) or
  [HDF5](https://support.hdfgroup.org/HDF5/whatishdf5.html)) or in a database (Microsoft SQL Server).
-We are also going to try different options in each case, when possible.

-We are going to make measurements for different tables lengths, table widths and data entropy (number of different values per columns).
+Also, time measurements are going to be made for different tables lengths, table widths and data entropy (number of unique values per columns).

-This performance study is inspired by this great post [*Extreme IO performance with parallel Apache Parquet in Python*](http://wesmckinney.com/blog/python-parquet-multithreading/) by Wes McKinney.
+This performance study is inspired by this great post [*Extreme IO performance with parallel Apache Parquet in Python*](http://wesmckinney.com/blog/python-parquet-multithreading/) by [Wes McKinney](https://wesmckinney.com/).

 ## Introduction